CharaD7/chara-dotfiles/README.md

    > - dashboard - *(concept made from siduck's chadwm riced dwm)*

    **NB:** You may have to reconfigure your bubbly and dashboard to work perfectly based on your display.
-I had to reconfigure bubbly and dashboard before I got them to work as my inspirations but thankfully enough, I have highlighted where the changes can be made and how to change the values as you would like.
+I had to reconfigure bubbly and dashboard before I got them to work as my inspiration's but thankfully enough, I have highlighted where the changes can be made and how to change the values as you would like.

    *(I really thank [Sidhanth Rathod](https://github.com/siduck) for inspiring me to make with this compilation.
 You are such a beautiful gem.)*